AI-Driven Vision-Guided Robotics for Enhanced Industrial Automation

 Bin-Picking

 KEYENCE developed 3D search algorithms and optical systems that deliver high precision and high-speed performance for bin-picking applications.
-These systems rely on four separate 3D cameras to create a 3D image free of blindspots, providing the robot with optimum detection results.
+These systems rely on four separate 3D cameras to create a 3D image free of blind spots, providing the robot with optimum detection results.
 These are further backed by functions such as HDR image processing and multiple reflection suppression.

 Quality Control in Robotic Manufacturing Processes